alanng10/Secane/Docue/Require/a.md

 Secane require has Type.
 Type is Type Board only.

+Type for mobile is smaller scale Type Board.

 Secane require has Time.
 Time has event that is grain of 1 milli second.
 Time has get current date with inn port and out port Compute operate only.